Chambersburg, Pennsylvania: 1775–1858

 In June 1775, soon after the Battle of Lexington, local troops were raised to fight the British in the American Revolution under the command of Benjamin Chambers's eldest son Captain James Chambers, as part of the 1st Pennsylvania Regiment.
 These troops were among the first non-New Englanders to join the siege of Boston, arriving on August 7, 1775.
 James Chambers fought for seven years during the revolution, reaching the rank of Colonel of Continental Army troops on September 26, 1776.
 His two brothers, William and Benjamin Jr., each served for much of the war and reached the rank of captain.
 James Chambers commanded local troops at the Battle of Long Island, and at White Plains, Trenton, Princeton, Brandywine, Germantown, and Monmouth.
 He was part of the rear guard covering the retreat from Brooklyn, and was wounded at the Battle of Brandywine while facing Hessian troops under General Knuphausen at Chadds Ford.

 During the Whiskey Rebellion, local citizens raised a liberty pole in support of the rebels, and to protest conscription of soldiers to put down the rebellion.
 Nevertheless, these citizens were censured in a town meeting and removed the pole the next day.
 President George Washington, while leading United States troops against the rebels, came through town on the way from Carlisle to Bedford, staying overnight on October 12, 1794.
 According to tradition, Washington lodged with Dr. Robert Johnson, a surgeon in the Pennsylvania line during the Revolution.
 This march was one of only two times that a sitting president personally commanded the military in the field.
-(The other was after President James Madison fled the British occupation of Washington, D.C. during the War of 1812.)
-After sending the troops toward Pittsburgh from Bedford under General Henry "Light Horse Harry" Lee, Washington returned through Chambersburg sometime between October 21–26.
+(The other was after President James Madison fled the British occupation of Washington, D.C., during the War of 1812.)
+After sending the troops toward Pittsburgh from Bedford under General Henry "Light Horse Harry" Lee, Washington returned through Chambersburg sometime between October 21 and 26.
+Local tradition holds that Washington lodged at the Skinner Tavern in Horse Valley, some distance northwest of the town, for an evening; a letter to Alexander Hamilton written on October 26 references his forces "ascending the North Mountain from Skinners by a wrong road".
 James Chambers was appointed a Brigadier General of Militia during the Whiskey Rebellion.